GigaMidiDataset/The-GigaMIDI-dataset-with-loops-and-expressive-music-performance-detection/README.md

 python nomml.py [-h] --folder FOLDER [--force] [--nthreads NTHREADS]
 ```
 <br />
-Note: If you run the code succesfully, it will generate .JSON file with data.
+Note: If you run the code succesfully, it will generate .JSON file with appropriate metadata.

 # Analysis of Evaluation Set and Optimal Threshold Selection